-If you're not watching your weight, and if you're fortunate enough not to have type2 diabetes, you may use sugar in place of stevia.
+If you're not watching your weight and are fortunate not to have type2 diabetes, you may use sugar instead of stevia.

-According to the latest studies - mixing blueberries with milk is a no-no. According to a study in the March 15, 2009 journal Free Radical Biology & Medicine, ingesting blueberries with milk impairs the antioxidant properties of the blueberries
+According to the latest studies - mixing blueberries with milk is a no-no. According to a survey on March 15, 2009, Free Radical Biology & Medicine, ingesting blueberries with milk impairs the antioxidant properties of the blueberries.